The Churches of Britain and Ireland

 Originally built as a chapel in circa 1660, Murdoch (or Murdock) House has in its time been a prison, the residence of William Murdoch, a tea room, and from 1931 a Friends' Meeting Room.
 It is now used for educational purposes.
 SW 698 419. © Paul E. Barnett (2016).
 Link.

-The former Primitive Methodist Chapel at Plain-an-Gwarry, now owned by the local amateur operatic society.
+The former Primitive Methodist Chapel on Plain-an-Gwarry, now owned by the local amateur operatic society.
+It's dated here to 1825.
 Another view.
+SW 6965 4244.
+Both © Paul E. Barnett (2023 & 2015).
 Link.
 Opposite stands its handsome successor P.M.
 Chapel.
-It has been converted into flats.
-Both SW 694 425.
-Link.
-All © Paul E. Barnett (2015).
+Now converted into flats, it's dated here to 1884.
+Another view.
+SW 6968 4250.
+Both © Paul E. Barnett (2015 & 2023).
+Grade II listed.

 The former Primitive Methodist Chapel on Redruth Highway, Mount Ambrose.
 It's dated here to 1835-1948, and it's now in use by the local scouts.
 Another view.
 SW 7110 4322.
 Both © Paul E. Barnett (2022).